Fees and financial support - international students

-If you are an international applicant (except if you are from either the United States or Norway) to for any of our undergraduate and taught postgraduate programmes, then you are required to pay a deposit of £2,500.
+If you are an international applicant (except if you are from either the United States or Norway) to for any of our undergraduate and taught postgraduate programmes, then you are required to pay a deposit.
 Payment of the deposit can be made here and will ensure confirmation of your programme (subject to satisfying any conditions attached to your offer) and will be deducted from your tuition fees at enrolment.
 You can pay your deposit online or by bank transfer.

 The University has a range of procedures and regulations covering student fees: